jefftc92/Last-Minute-Vegas-Deals/README.md

 ## 📄 License

 This project is proprietary and confidential.
-All rights reserved by TravelHen.com.
+All rights reserved by **TravelHen.com**.

 ## 🤝 Support

 For technical support or questions about the platform, please refer to the Terms of Service and Privacy Policy sections of the website.

+## 🌐 Official Website

+**Visit [TravelHen.com](https://travelhen.com)** for the live version of this platform and more travel deals.

 ---

 **TravelHen.com** - Your comprehensive Las Vegas travel companion

+*This repository contains the official TravelHen.com Las Vegas deals platform code.*